Feb 6, 2010

 The PHPD's blatant refusal to meet with Anthony's alibi witnesses.

-Detective Kelli Geis's phone admonishment to a credible parent witness--that she can get in trouble for lying (while giving her alibi-verifying phone statement on Anthony's behalf prior to
+Detective Kelli Geis's phone admonishment to a credible parent witness--that she can get in trouble for lying (while giving her alibi-verifying phone statement on Anthony's behalf prior to him being transported, then booked into the county jail).

 Officer Scott Senst's incomprehensible statement to a credible alibi witness.